 The California Law Enforcement Telecommunication System (CLETS) Advisory Committee's role is to counsel and assist the Attorney General on the proper collection, storage, dissemination and security of CLETS data.
 The committee members also advise the Attorney General on the system's operating policies, effectiveness of services provided by the Department of Justice and appropriate disciplinary measures for violations of use.
 Government Code section 15155 states which agencies and organizations can appoint representatives to this committee.
 Law enforcement agencies that use CLETS may contact their committee representatives about the system's policies, services or issues.

-Attorney General's Criminal History Advisory Committee
+Attorney General's Advisory Committee on Criminal History Record Improvement

 The Attorney General's Criminal History Advisory Committee is an advisory body that assists the Attorney General in making policy related to criminal offender record information.
 The committee works with law enforcement and other criminal justice agencies on topics such as arrest and disposition reporting, juvenile reporting, records improvement, new technologies and information sharing between law enforcement agencies.
 Each committee members represent an organization and its interest on this advisory body; law enforcement agencies, interested in policies affecting criminal history records, may contact their representative.